-After 5 days of usability testing, we were skeptic about the streaming availability.
+After 5 days of usability testing, we were skeptical about the streaming availability.
 Netflix is the go-to place for movie streaming and online entertainment.
-Did you know that it’s currently the seventh largest Internet company by revenue?
+Did you know that it’s currently the seventh-largest Internet company by revenue?

 A VPN combined with Netflix is powerful.
 You could see movies from all around the globe within a few clicks.

 Yet some of the VPN IP addresses are blocked.

 We conducted a quick test with 3 random servers to find out if Avira is one of them.
 Here’s the result.